TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 20/Acts 20.2.md

 ---

-And when he had gone through those parts, and had given them much exhortation, he came into Greece.
+When he had gone through those parts, and had encouraged them with many words, he came into Greece.